Real-time PCR: Principle, Procedure, Advantages, Limitations and Applications

 The quantitative real-time PCR method is more sensitive, specific and efficient.

-Though the probes and primers are highly sequence-specific, if any non-specific bindings occurred, it is monitored immediately during the reaction.
+Though the probes and primers are highly sequence-specific, if any nonspecific bindings occur, it is monitored immediately during the reaction.
 Also, the main reaction or the quantification of our template cannot be influenced by the non-specific bindings.

 Fewer templates required:

 The overall assay required less amount of the template material.
-It required 1000 folds less template DNA or RNA for the reaction to occur as compared with the conventional PCR.
+It required 1000-fold less template DNA or RNA for the reaction compared with the conventional PCR.

 Melting curve analysis:

-The main advantage of quantitative PCR is the confirmation of the analytes through the melting curve analysis.
+The main advantage of quantitative PCR is the amplicon validation through the melting curve analysis.

-We can measure and quantify how many amplicons are generated and how many non-specific or primer-dimers are formed during the PCR reaction by doing the melting curve analysis.
+We can quantify how many amplicons are generated and how many non-specific or primer-dimers are formed during the PCR reaction by doing the melting curve analysis.

-The major advantage over the other PCR technique is the quantification.
+The major advantage over the other PCR techniques is the quantification.
 It quantifies the template DNA or RNA present in the sample.

 Only Real-time is sufficient:

-No post PCR processing and data processing is required in the quantitative real-time PCR.
+No post-PCR and data processing is required in the quantitative real-time PCR.
 As with conventional PCR, agarose gel electrophoresis gel-based interpretation is not needed in the qPCR.

 Limitation of real-time qPCR

-Although the advantages of the quantitative rt PCR are far more than the conventional PCR, still the technology has several limitations.
+Although the advantages of quantitative rt-PCR are far more than the conventional PCR, still the technology has several limitations.

-The instrument itself is too costly as compared with conventional PCR.
+• The instrument itself is too costly compared with conventional PCR.

-Kits are not available for all kinds of genes and disorders.
-The technical and standardized protocols are limited.
-Furthermore, higher expertise and technical skills are required for developing a novel qPCR assay.
+• Kits are not available for all kinds of genes and disorders.

 Applications of quantitative PCR: